 If you want to know how loved ones are managing, ask.
 Tell them you want to know how they’re doing whether or not they feel overwhelmed.

-2) Notice each other, and invite talking about it
+2) Notice each other, invite talk

 - Is someone spending more time working or being busy than you expected?